 Larry Liepold – Okabena, Minnesota

-As the owner of Liepold Farms LLC, Larry is responsible for all animal wellbeing, feeding and capital to run a farrow-to-finish operation that markets 2,500 pigs annually.
-He also raises Boer goats and corn, soybeans, alfalfa and barley on 412 acres of land.
+Larry Liepold is the owner and operator of Liepold Farms LLC in Okabena, Minnesota, and is responsible for all animal well-being, feeding, and capital.
+Liepold Farms is a farrow-to-finish operation that markets 2,400 pigs annually.
+He also co-owns a Boer goat herd with his daughter and raises corn, soybeans, alfalfa, and barley.

-On a national level, Larry has been a National Pork Producers Council board of directors member from 2006-2012 and is a current member of the PORKPAC board of directors.
-He has also been active in the Minnesota Pork Producers Association.
-Larry is also an Operation Main Street speaker.
+On a national level, Liepold served on the National Pork Producers Council board of directors from 2006-2012 and is now a member of the PORKPAC board of directors.
+He also has been active in the Minnesota Pork Producers Association.
+Liepold is actively involved in the Minnesota Corn Growers Association, Jackson County 4-H, his church and Heron Lake Emergency Medical Services.
+He is an Operation Main Street speaker.

-What do you consider the major issue facing the pork industry today?
+What opportunities do you see facing the pork industry in the next 3 years?